psharanda/Atributika/README.md

 **🚨V5 is now released!🚨**

-`Atributika` is a Swift library that provides a simple way to build NSAttributedString from HTML-like text, by identifying and styling tags, links, phone numbers, hashtags, and so on.
+`Atributika` is a Swift library that provides a simple way to build NSAttributedString from HTML-like text, by identifying and styling tags, links, phone numbers, hashtags etc.

-A standalone `AtributikaViews` library offers UILabel/UITextView drop-in replacements capable of displaying highlightable and clickable links, rich customization, and solid accessibility support.
+A standalone `AtributikaViews` library offers UILabel/UITextView drop-in replacements capable of displaying highlightable and clickable links, with rich customization, and proper accessibility support.

 ## Intro
-While NSAttributedString is undoubtedly powerful, it's also a low-level API that demands a considerable amount of setup work.
+While NSAttributedString is undoubtedly powerful, it's also a low-level API that needs a considerable amount of setup work.
 If your string is a template and the actual content is only known at runtime, this becomes complicated.
 When dealing with localizations, constructing NSAttributedString isn't straightforward either.

 But wait, `Atributika` comes to your rescue!